Savour the flavours of the season with this fresh fig arugula salad with blackberries, goat cheese and walnuts.

 - 1/2 cup goat cheese

-In a small jar or bowl, whisk together the Honey Balsamic Vinaigrette ingredients first to allow flavours to blend.
+In a small jar or bowl, whisk together the Honey Balsamic Vinaigrette ingredients.
+Set aside to allow flavours to blend.
 Set aside.

 - On a serving platter, arrange arugula leaves.
 Top with quartered figs, blackberries, and teaspoon-sized lumps of goat cheese.
 Sprinkle with walnuts.